 - future levels of mortality for UK annuity business.
-Recent trend data suggests that the rate of improvement in mortality may be slowing, but future medical advances may significantly affect the trend; - market conditions.
+This remains a material source of uncertainty, but experience is closely monitored and assumptions are reviewed regularly, taking into account the latest available data; - market conditions.
 TPs can be very sensitive to changes in certain economic conditions, including inflation, interest rates, credit default rates, and equity markets.
 The Company has strategies in place to limit the exposure to these risks, but a certain level of uncertainty remains; and - early termination rates.
 Policyholder behaviour can be unpredictable.
 In some cases, decisions made by policyholders to terminate policies can have a significant impact on TPs.
-This is a particular risk for US Term business(which is reinsured into the company) where lapse rates are subject to a shock lapse at the end of the level term period.
+This is a particular risk for US Term business (which is reinsured into the company) where lapse rates are subject to a shock lapse at the end of the level term period.